hirosystems/docs/docs/build-apps/message-signing.md

   message: string;
   publicKey: string;
   /**
-   * Provide the Hiro Wallet with a suggested account to sign this transaction with.
+   * Provide the Leather Wallet with a suggested account to sign this transaction with.
    * This is set by default if a `userSession` option is provided.
    */
   stxAddress?: string;